Thootjuh/shield/README.md

 `python plot_functions/plot.py path/to/results`

-To plot the results of all methods separately, you could usr:

-`python plot_functions/plot_separate.py path/to/results`

 This creates the following plots:

 1. `results_all.png`, which plots the shielded and non-shielded data, as well as the corresponding CVaR data, for all methods, alongside the  baseline , optimal, and shielded baseline performance